 The MEL and MHLP are designed for independent, self-motivated students who are ready to embrace a shared learning experience through their interactions with peers, industry leaders and academic researchers.

 Students can attend optional professional development events and workshops throughout the year, covering topics that include proven tactics for improving presentation skills to networking with confidence.
-Our Employer Relations and Careers Manager is also available for one-on-one career coaching and advice.
+Our career services team is also available for one-on-one career coaching and advice.

 With over 400 student clubs, UBC offers an incredible array of extracurricular opportunities.
 MEL and MHLP students can take advantage of these opportunities, or even create their own.
 In 2019, for example, an MHLP student launched a Health Hackathon that brought together MEL and MHLP students to brainstorm a pitch for a breakthrough product or service that could transform the health-care industry.